Garmin HRM-TRI Review

 The watch seems to only look for data to upload when the SAVE OPTION has been chosen at the end of the exercise.

 On Garmin’s website they state that the HRM-TRI delivers “Swim interval heart rate statistics”.
-My interpretation of that is that you get stats updated to your watch whenever you are out of the water (that is NOT the case).
+My interpretation of that is that would be that you get stats updated to your watch whenever you are out of the water (BUT that is NOT the case).
 Garmin’s interpretation seems to be that everything is uploaded once you press SAVE and you can view the intervals later.

 So while you are normally standing at the end of the pool it would look like this: